NWU-MuST/ntts/README.md

-NTTS PROJECT R&D RESOURCES
+NTTS Project R&D Resources
 ==========================

-This repository hosts R&D resources developed during the NTTS project ("Rapid development of increasingly natural sounding speech synthesis for South African languages") sponsored by the _Department of Arts and Culture of the Government of South Africa_.
+This repository hosts R&D resources developed during the NTTS project ("Rapid development of increasingly natural sounding speech synthesis for South African languages") sponsored by the _Department of Arts and Culture_ (DAC) of the Government of South Africa.